Mercurial is the Version Control System I use daily, even for this website along with Nanoc.

 Distributed VCS

-After I tasted of DVCS with GNU Arch I could not go back to centralized ones and choose Mercurial over Git for its simplicity of User Interface (UI).
+After I tasted of DVCS with GNU Arch I could not go back to centralised ones and choose Mercurial over Git for its simplicity of User Interface (UI).

 Mercurial has all characteristics you can find in other DVCS :